 Resound wireless hearing aid accessories are designed to expand your hearing experience - making it even better.
 They work seamlessly with your Resound Key hearing aids and iPhone or Android smartphone to fit in with and enrich your lifestyle.

-Requirement for running Resound apps: iOS 12 or later.
+Compatability for Resound apps: iOS 12 or later.

-To use the Smart 3D app functions you will need Android OS version 8.0 or later.
-For Resound Assist Live you will need Android 8 or later.
+To use the Resound Smart 3D app and Resound Assist Live features you will need the Android OS version 8.0 or later.

-Resound are inspired by how we hear and interact naturally with the world around us.
-That is why all Resound hearing aids are built on our unique Organic Hearing Philosophy, which emulates the natural hearing experience as closely as possible.
+The inspiration for all Resound's hearing solutions comes from how we hear and interact naturally with the world around us.
+That is why all ReSound hearing aids are built on Resound's unique Organic Hearing Philosophy, which mirrors the natural hearing experience as closely as possible.

-It constantly scans your environment and adjusts the sounds to help you hear people and enjoy the nuances of music and other audio, in different surroundings.
-The result is the best and most natural
+How does it do this?
+It constantly scans your environment and adjusts the sounds to help you hear people as well as enjoying the nuances of music, for example, in various surroundings.
+The result is the best and most natural sound experience.